-Students must have achieved satisfactory results in both class and instrumental music or have approval from the Director of Music.
+Students must have achieved a C grade in Musicianship and Instrumental Music or a B grade in General Music and Instrumental Music or have approval from the Director of Music.

 Students must be receiving regular weekly instrumental or vocal lessons, either through the school or privately, and attend choir and ensemble rehearsals as appropriate for their instrument or voice to remain eligible for enrolment in the music courses.
 Evidence of private lessons are required each semester.